-The EGI Platform architecture is founded on the definition of the term platform: "a composition of IT Infrastructure and IT Services that together enable independent solution providers to build other technologies or processes, or both, on top of it".
-This document describes how several operations services that contribute to the implementation of the Infrastructure Platform and the Collaboration Platform of EGI [M506], can be used by external RIs as building blocks to implement their own operations service portfolio.
+The foundation of the EGI Platform architecture is the definition of the term platform: "a composition of IT Infrastructure and IT Services that together enable independent solution providers to build other technologies or processes, or both, on top of it".
+This document describes how several operations services that contribute to the implementation of the Infrastructure Platform and the Collaboration Platform of EGI [M506], can be used by external RIs as building blocks to implement an own operations service portfolio.
 Different configurations are possible depending on the level of integration with EGI services that needs to be implemented.
-The document also provides information about the suitability and the extensions needed in order to support Federated Cloud provisioning.
+The document also provides information about the suitability and the extensions needed in order to support Federated Cloud resource provisioning.

-The EGI service registry - GOCDB - is middleware-independent and can be deployed by any RI (both cloud- and/or grid-based).
-It is used to register topology information including service endpoints, contact information and scheduled maintenance/downtimes etc. Information from multiple independent RIs can be hosted centrally by a single GOCDB instance, thanks to the capability of associating services and their end points to different target infrastructures.
-Alternatively, a stand-alone dedicated GOCDB instance can be deployed by an RI.
+The EGI service registry - GOCDB - is software independent and can be deployed by any RI (both cloud- and/or grid-based) to register service end-points, contact information, scheduled maintenance etc. Information from about multiple independent RIs can be hosted centrally by a single GOCDB instance, thanks to the capability of associating service end points to different target infrastructures.
+Alternatively, a stand-alone dedicated GOCDB instance can be deployed.

-The Accounting Infrastructure of EGI relies on three major components: a) service-level probes and publishers to extract usage information from log files and construct usage records, b) a broker network to exchange usage records (the message bus), and c) a central database to collect information and present views through an accounting portal.
-In case of user communities using resources on multiple RIs, a unified view of accounting information is desirable.
-This requires the collection normalization an integration of accounting data from multiple RIs.
-For full interoperability, records need to conform to the format recommended by the applicable standards and to adhere to semantics agreed between the RIs.
+The Accounting Infrastructure of EGI relies on three major components: service-level probes and publishers to extract usage information from log files, a broker network to exchange usage records, and a central database to collect information and present views through an accounting portal.
+In case of user communities coupling resources from multiple RIs, a unified view of accounting information is often needed.
+This requires the collection of accounting data from multiple RIs.
+For a fully interoperable scenario, records need to conform to the structure recommended by the applicable standards.
 The exchange of records between authorized publishers through the message bus allows multiple RI consumers to gather information and store it locally.
 Accounting of cloud resource usage requires the development of probes extracting the relevant metrics locally; the EGI central accounting repository based on APEL is being extended in order to collect usage information for many different resource types.

-The Service Availability Monitoring (SAM) is a framework for the analysis of the status of services via their public interfaces.
+The Service Availability Monitoring (SAM) is a framework for the analysis of the status of public service interfaces.
 It can be easily extended to probe heterogeneous services according to the RI needs.
-SAM, together with GOCDB and the Operations Dashboard for the display of alarms, provide a complete solution for the complex task of infrastructure monitoring and failure visualization across three different levels: Resource Centre, RI and federation of RIs.
+SAM together with GOCDB, which provides topology information, and the Operations Dashboard for the display of alarms, provide a complete solution to the problem of infrastructure monitoring and visualization of failures at three different aggregation levels: Resource Centre, RI and federation of RIs.

-The EGI service discovery capability, based on GLUE and LDAP, supports service discovery, service selection, monitoring, oversight and diagnostic.
-The service discovery capability requires an abstract resource representation model, currently GLUE 1.
-The latest version of the standard, GLUE 2 is being extended to support publication of cloud resources.
+The EGI service discovery service, based on GLUE and LDAP, supports service discovery, service selection, monitoring, oversight and diagnostic.
+The service discovery service requires the availability of an abstract resource representation model.
+GLUE 2 is being extended to support publication of cloud resources.